-Erin of Makers explains what is sensory play and shares why sensory play is important along with lots of ideas for sensory bin fillers.
+Erin DeThomas of Makers explains what sensory play is and shares why sensory play is important along with lots of ideas for sensory bin ideas for kids.

 Sensory play is something I was doing with my kiddos long before I even knew it had a name.